 5.19.2.1 Multi-CDN media delivery

-In this scenario, the 5GMSd Client requests adaptive media streaming content from two or more 5GMSd Application Servers.
-The Client may choose one 5GMSd AS or use multiple simultaneously.
-This allows the client to distribute network load across Application Servers and M4 downlink transports, optimize costs, as well as improve QoS.
+In this scenario, the 5GMSd Client requests adaptive media streaming content from two or more logical content endpoints which may be distinctly addressable host locations exposed at reference point M4 by the logical 5GMSd Application Server within a 5GMS System and/or distinctly addressable host locations exposed by edge caches in one or more third-party CDNs outside the 5GMS System.
+These logical content endpoints are functionally identical and differ only in their configuration and potentially in the content they host.
+The 5GMSd Client may choose one logical content endpoint or use multiple simultaneously.
+This allows the 5GMSd client to distribute network load across endpoints and downlink transports, optimize costs, as well as to improve QoS.

+The 5GMS System Operator provides a video streaming service, but to manage increased demand it offloads some requests to an externally deployed 5GMSd AS, while handling others from a 5GMSd AS deployed in the Trusted DN.
+The quality of the streaming service is required to be equivalent regardless of whether the content is acquired from the externally deployed 5GMSd AS or from the 5GMSd AS deployed in the Trusted DN.
+By offering the service partly from its own Data Network, the MNO saves costs and only when demand increases on peak loads, the multiple CDNs can be exploited using third-party capacity to deliver the content in a stable manner.

-The client’s Media Session Handler discovers the URLs of these Application Servers from the 5GMSd Application Function (AF), either through a Media Entry Point or from a separate piece of metadata.
-QoE metrics from the client may be used by the AF to determine the best Application Server(s) for each client to use when streaming media.
+The 5GMSd Client’s Media Session Handler discovers the URLs of these 5GMSd AS logical content endpoints from the 5GMSd Application Function (AF), either through a Media Entry Point or from a separate piece of metadata.
+QoE metrics from the client may be used by the AF to determine the best logical content endpoint for each client to use when streaming media.

-Figure 5.19.2.1-1 shows the client communicating with multiple Application Servers.
-Each AS has no direct communication with its peers; rather it communicates (minimally) with the Application Provider and with the 5GMSd AF (not depicted) via reference point M3d.
+Figure 5.19.2.1-1 shows the Media Player communicating with multiple 5GMSd AS logical content endpoints.
+The instance realising each such endpoint has no direct communication with its peers; rather it communicates (minimally) with the Application Provider and with the 5GMSd AF (not depicted) via reference point M3d.